All Posts (1578)

 Read more…

-The Sermon on THe Mount
+The Sermon on The Mount

 Our Mens Breakfast is currently studying the chronological life of Christ, which takes all four gospels and trys to put them on a time line so we study passages in the order the events supposedly happened.
 We are using serveral sources and strangely they all dont agree on the exact order of things.